resque/resque/post.markdown

-DelayedJob (dj) fixed this problem: it is similar to bj, with a database-backed queue and priorities, but its workers are persitent.
+DelayedJob (dj) fixed this problem: it is similar to bj, with a database-backed queue and priorities, but its workers are persistent.
 They only load Rails when started, then process jobs in a loop.

 Jobs are just YAML-marshalled Ruby objects.
 With some magic you can